ArchanaPrabhu/countryexplorer/README.md

 ## Overview
 Country Explorer is an Android application that allows users to explore details about various countries.
-The app fetches country data from a remote API and displays information such as name, population, region, and flag.
+The app fetches country data from a remote API and displays information.

 ## Features
 - Fetch and display a list of countries.
-- Scroll position preservation to maintain user experience.
+- Scroll position preservation on rotation to maintain user experience.
 - Error handling for network failures.
 - Uses modern Android architecture components (ViewModel, LiveData, StateFlow).